D-Eva-Code/Rust-Cohort-One-Assignmet-New/README.md

   - Subtraction (-)
   - Multiplication (*)
   - Division (/)
-- **CGPA Calculator**
+- **GPA Calculator**
-  - Allows users to input grades and credit hours.
+  - Allows users to input grades and credit loads for each cource.
-  - Computes CGPA based on user input.
+  - Calculates GPA based on user input.

 ## 🛠️ Installation & Usage